Object tracking with computer vision – types and business use cases

 The video obtained from security cameras may be used in conjunction with other types of data such as those obtained from motion or IR sensors.
 These security data can then help the AI system identify and track the motion of suspicious items or people within a certain monitored location and automatically send out relevant alerts to the concerned authorities as well.

-In light of the global pandemic, many businesses also turned to object tracking programs for crowd monitoring as well.
+In light of the global pandemic, many businesses also implement object tracking programs for crowd monitoring as well.
 These have proven very effective in detecting whether people have been following SOPs such as maintaining social distancing or wearing masks when out in public.

 computer vision use cases